-If you're ever having doubts, or wobbling on the barefoot journey, hop onto Nic Barker's Rockley Farm FB page/blog for a quick reassure, where you'll see truly amazing recoveries from the most serious of lameness issues in a matter of weeks.
-Where once many of these horses had had the vets and farriers give up on them, many have gone on to compete again, with beautiful, healthy, sound barefoot hooves.
-Here's the link: http://www.rockleyfarm.blogspot.com/
+If you're ever having doubts, or wobbling on the barefoot journey, hop onto the Rockley Farm website or FB page for a quick reassure, where you'll see truly amazing video recoveries from the most serious of lameness issues in a matter of weeks.
+Where once many of these horses had the vets and farriers give up on them, many have gone on to compete again, some to a higher level than before, with beautiful, healthy, sound barefoot hooves.

 Thankfully the world's moved on from those early trolling days.
 What was once thought of as a dangerous ‘cult’ is now very much an accepted way of equine life as well as a respected natural hoof and lameness therapy.
 With the right diet and nutrients, and a trained, sympathetic trimmer to help you, unshod hooves can now thrive, and even shod hooves can be so much healthier than the old days, although an annual rest from shoes comes highly recommended to allow the hoof to be a hoof again.

 See our main Herbal Nutrition by Condition/Hooves page for the low-down on all-things-hooves.